LxzzR/lizzSoup/README.md

-# Hi there 👋 I'm Lizz (they.them), a fellow code nerd 🤓 🌈
+# Hi!
+I'm Lizz (they.them), a fellow code nerd 🤓 🌈

 ## About
 I'm on a mission to prove that people without a traditional four-year education can excel in the tech industry.
 I believe that user experience and accessibility advocates need strong allies in web developers, devs who believe that making things well and according to standards is a high priority because people are at the very center of everything we build.